semaphoreci/docs/docs/ci-cd-environment/environment-variables.md

 The value of the `SEMAPHORE_GIT_REF_TYPE` environment variable indicates the git reference type.

-Example value: `branch`, `tag`, `pull-request`
+Example value: `branch`, `tag`, or `pull-request`

 #### SEMAPHORE\_GIT\_REF

-The value of the `SEMAPHORE_GIT_REF` environment variable holds the name of git reference to commit that the pipeline is using.
+The value of the `SEMAPHORE_GIT_REF` environment variable holds the name of git reference to the commit that the pipeline is using.

 Example value: `refs/heads/master`

 #### SEMAPHORE\_GIT\_COMMIT\_RANGE

-The value of the `SEMAPHORE_GIT_COMMIT_RANGE` environment variable holds the range of commits that were included in the push or pull request.
+The value of the `SEMAPHORE_GIT_COMMIT_RANGE` environment variable holds the range of commits that were included in a push or pull request.

 This is empty for builds triggered by the initial commit of a new branch or tag.